RaphaelIT7/gmod-holylib/README.md

 #### HttpResponse:SetHeader(key, value)
 Sets the given value for the given key in the header.

+## luajit
+This module updates luajit to a newer version.

+> [!NOTE]
+> By default this module is disabled.
+> You can enable it by adding `-holylib_enable_luajit 1` to the command line.

+# Unfinished Modules

+## serverplugins
+This module adds two new `IServerPluginCallbacks` functions:
+`virtual void OnLuaInit( GarrysMod::Lua::ILuaInterface* LUA )`
+`virtual void OnLuaShutdown( GarrysMod::Lua::ILuaInterface* LUA )`

+For a plugin to be loaded by HolyLib, you need to expose HolyLib's Interface.
+You can expose both HolyLib's and the normal interface since the order of the virtual functions are the same.
+This should already work but I never tested it completly yet (Or I forgot that I did test it).

+Supports: Linux32 | Linux64

+> [!NOTE]
+> Windows doesn't have plugins / we won't support it there.

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377